 Still not perfect, but the image is less affected by the camera moving up and down.
 I thought that the subject I was trying to capture was too close to the camera.
 So I stepped away from the edge of the sidewalk about two/three steps (2 metres).

 The exposure was a little dark, so I compensated for that by widening the f/stop from f/5.6 to f/4.5.

 As you can see, I added more exposure by widening the f/stop.
 I also used slow shutter speeds from 1/30th to 1/40th to minimise the blur.

 Here, I feel like I nailed the shot.
 The background could have been better, but my idea was to capture the bike first.

 The cyclist isn’t entirely in focus.
 He stands out because the background is so blurry.

 Bikes are easier to photograph as they are slower than cars.
 This means it isn’t as difficult to match their speed.
 Bikers are also more interesting subjects than drivers.

 I wanted to challenge myself with a car, so I started panning cars.

-I found that matching the speed of cars was tricky, as they can gradually got faster or slower.
-They often moved too fast through my small viewfinder to give me enough time to match the speed and capture.
+I found that matching the speed of cars was tricky, as they can gradually go faster or slower.
+They often moved too fast to give me enough time to match the speed and capture.

 Here, I realised I was capturing the cars too slowly, and instead of a side view, I wanted more of an angled composition.